AtomIsHere/PrisonContinued/README.md

 2. [Why should I use Prison?](#why-should-i-use-prison)
 3. [What's the status on Prison v3.0?](#whats-the-status-on-prison-v30)

+#### THIS IS A DEVELOPMENT BRANCH!
+THIS IS WHERE ALL MY UNIFISHED WORK GOES (SO IT MAY BE REALLY UNSTABLE AND MAY NOT EVEN BUILD)

 ## What is Prison?

 Prison is a Minecraft plugin that adds all the features necessary for [prison servers](https://woodycraft.net/threads/what-is-a-prison-server-a-general-explanation.21161/).
 It runs on multiple platforms, including the popular [Spigot](http://spigotmc.org) and the rapidly growing [Sponge](http://spongepowered.org).
 Plugins for prison servers exist already, but many of them are poorly maintained, and the solid ones are paid resources.
 Prison eliminates the paywall and the updating hassle, and puts a one-stop solution in their place.